tmobile/magentaA11y/_checklist-web/progress.md

   - name: Perceivable
     list:
       - criteria: Is easy to identify as a progress indicator
-      - criteria: State indicator or any text has a 4.5:1 minimum contrast ratio
+      - criteria: State indicator with a minimum width and height of 3px has at least 3:1 contrast ratio, or 4.5:1 if smaller
-      - criteria: Color is not used as the only means of conveying state
+      - criteria: Text meets 4.5:1 for small text and 3:1 for large text
   - name: Understandable
     list:
       - criteria: The purpose must be clear in the context of the whole page
       - criteria: The name and state for screen readers must fit the context
   - name: Robust
     list:
-      - criteria: Conveys the correct semantic role
+      - criteria: Conveys a meaningful semantic role
-      - criteria: Expresses its state
+      - criteria: Expresses its state to assistive technology
       - criteria: Meets criteria across platforms, devices and viewports
 ---